 HOW MUCH does Facebook pay you when you spend a lot of time to make it a billionaire while you're poor?
 Do you want to conquer FaceBook, Google, or any social you are using and make them pay you hard currencies for using them?
 That has a DYNAMIC SYSTEM.
 Contact Me!
 GET INSIGHTS ON HOAS ABOUT FACEBOOK.

 Africa still produces millions of African political refugees.
-The civil wars and ethnical conflicts in Africa forced millions of Africans to be African Refugees and African Interiorly Displaced People, IDPs.
+The civil wars and ethnical conflicts in Africa forced millions of Africans to be african refugees and African interiorly displaced people, IDPs.

-African people began to flee their countries in Africa long time ago and thus the concept of regional refugees becomes known.
+African people began to flee their countries in Africa long time ago and thus the concept of regional political refugees in Africa becomes known.

-After the 1950s, people started to hear the concept of Africa Refugees as divined by the first international refugee agency after its establishment at the eve of the Second World War.
+After the 1950s, people started to hear the concept of Africa Political Refugees as defined by the first international refugees agency after its establishment at the eve of the Second World War.

 However, the concept of African Political Refugees remained unrecognized by some African countries, seemingly because the leaders don't want to admit that they are responsible of the situations they created for the crises to rise.

 Starting from that mentioned date, which marks the independence of some African countries, many African countries began to witness civil wars and ethnic conflicts that resulted in great numbers of refugees.